WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 ## Architecture C: Blinded Off-Chain Proof Verified On-Chain

-Smart Contracts receive a ZK proof generated elsewhere (i.e. off-chain, in- wallet, in-dapp, etc), which is verifiably derived from a previously issued credential.
+Smart Contracts receive a ZK proof generated elsewhere (i.e. off-chain, in- wallet, in-dApp, etc), which is verifiably derived from a previously issued credential.
 The proof is generated by the credential holder within the bounds of the ZK framework, proofing one or more predicates and/or attributes about the credential against a static credential schema.
 (Note: not all verifiable